A Whirlwind Tour of Taiwan

-Later that day when we walk high into to the mountains on the Mount Molan trail, one of the many hiking and biking trails in the area to view the lake from above.
-Chen introduces me to a tree that look likes a woman.
+Later that day when we walk high into the mountains on the Mount Molan trail, one of the many hiking and biking trails in the area to view the lake from above.
+Chen introduces me to a tree that looks likes a woman.

 I wonder how this bodes for the young couples who flock here to consummate their union.
 It is also known as “Honeymoon Lake,” throughout the small town there are “Love hotels” and I even noticed a “Love umbrella” stand.
 If their unions are anywhere as devoted as the lake and Jeff’s is, they will all have long and happy lives together.